Elections with Few Voters: Candidate Control Can Be Easy: Deferred Proofs for the

-\begin{proof} We give a reduction from \probCVC (we use the notation as provided at the beginning of this section).
-Given an instance~$(G,h)$ for \probCVC, we construct an instance for Borda-CCAC.
+\begin{proof} We give a reduction from \probCVC (we use the notation as provided at the beginning of Section~\ref{sec:cvc}).
+Given an instance~$I = (G,h)$ for \probCVC, we construct an instance for Borda-\textsc{CCAC}.
 We let the registered candidate set~$C$ be $\{p,d\} \cup E(G)$, and we let $V(G)$ be the set of unregistered candidates.
 We construct the following voters: \begin{enumerate} \item For each $\ell$, $1 \leq \ell \leq 3$, we have the following two voters:

 \item For $\ell = 4$, we have the following two voters:

 \item We have two voters with preference orders